What is a home appraisal? Everything you need to know

 Likewise, when a homeowner is refinancing their mortgage, the lender will have the home appraised to confirm its market value before extending a new loan.

 Once an order from a lender has been received, a licensed appraiser will either make an appointment to visit the home in-person or perform the appraisal remotely.
+(A remote appraisal might cost less, but it’s generally a poor substitute for a physical, in-person visit.)

 What does a home appraiser look for?

-- Location of the home
+- Location

 - Square footage (of both the house and the lot)

-- Layout of the house
+- Layout

-- Hazards, such as flood dangers or other adverse conditions
+- Hazards (such as flood dangers or other adverse conditions)

 - Age and condition of the foundation, roof, walls and overall structure